2026 Tournament Rules

 -

-Boats may not weigh more than one (1) of each of the following species per day: Blue Marlin and Swordfish.
+Boats may not weigh more than one (1) of each of the following species per day: White Marlin, and Swordfish.

 -